legalize-dev/legalize-nl/nl/BWBR0043221.md

 - –.
 Directeur regiokantoor Hivos te Nairobi in geval het activiteiten in Kenia of in Tanzania betreft;

 - –.
-Directeur regiokantoor Hivos te Jakarta in geval het activiteiten in Filipijnen of in Indonesië betreft;
+Directeur Yayasan (Stichting) Hivos te Jakarta in geval het activiteiten in Filipijnen of in Indonesië betreft;

 - –.
 Directeur landenkantoor Oxfam in Cambodja ondersteund door Oxfam Novib in geval het activiteiten in Cambodja betreft;